The Boy Is Mine (Ariana Grande song): Live performances

 The first time Grande performed "The Boy Is Mine" was at the 2024 Met Gala.
 Grande's full performance at the 2024 Met Gala was not officially published online.
 On June 6, Grande performed the song for the first time on live television at The Tonight Show Starring Jimmy Fallon and she was accompanied by the show's house band The Roots.
 This was Grande's first late night interview since 2021 and her 11th appearance on The Tonight Show.

+"The Boy Is Mine" was included in the set list of the Eternal Sunshine Tour (2026).
+Styled by Law Roach, Grande wears a custom Ludovic de Saint Sernin lace mini dress, Christian Louboutin ballet boots, and a black Catwoman mask.

 Critical reception

 The song received positive reviews from music critics upon release of the parent album.
 In a ranking of tracks from the parent album, Kyle Denis of Billboard ranked the song at number four in a track ranking of the album.
 Denis received the song positively, noting its tongue-in-cheek nature and the '90s R&B sound similar to "Fantasize".
 Rolling Stone called the song a "late Nineties, early Aughts, R&B-pop moment" also commenting on the fact that the song might bring controversy amongst rumors involving Grande and Ethan Slater.
 Jem Aswad of Variety called the song "comparatively sprightly" and felt the song was an outlier amongst the rest of the album.
 Laura Snappes of The Guardian referred to the song as "trap-Aaliyah hauteur", also calling it "possessive".
 Poppie Platt of The Daily Telegraph claimed the song stands on its own against the song of the same name, describing as a "silky ode to love and lust".
 Lindsay Zoladz of The New York Times described it as "a lusty song about a forbidden crush" and likened its "stuttering" percussion to that of the boy-bands Max Martin has worked with before.